aimms/documentation/webui/table-widget.rst

     .. image:: images/TableFilters_ApplyRule.png
         :align: center

-    The Apply button will apply the rule and the dialog will stay open.
+    The Apply button will apply the rule and the dialog will stay open, allowing you to e.g. add another rule.
 The data will be filtered and visible on the table, as illustrated above.

     The Apply and Close button will apply the rule and close the dialog as well.